 Dear [First name],

-At [Company name], we recognize the importance of maintaining a consistent and experienced workforce, maintaining workplace standards, and retaining our employees wherever possible.
+At [Company name], we recognize the importance of maintaining a consistent and experienced workforce, maintaining workplace standards, and retaining our people wherever possible.
 [Company name] wants to retain you as a team member.
 However, some changes to your behavior at work are needed to ensure your employment can continue.

 We are issuing a written warning because you have failed to meet the performance we expect of you, as outlined in your terms of employment.